MohammadrezaPourreza/Spider2/README.md

 However, real-world enterprise-level Text-to-SQL workflows often involve complex databases and require advanced SQL queries to solve sophisticated tasks (data transformation or analytics tasks).

-However, we lack a comprehensive and challenging testbed that encapsulates these phenomena, essential for advancing these models and fully evaluating their potential in code generation, specifically in text-to-SQL tasks.
+We lack a comprehensive and challenging testbed that encapsulates these phenomena, essential for advancing the capabilities of these models and fully evaluating their potential in code generation, specifically in text-to-SQL tasks.

 <!-- However, real-world enterprise-level Text-to-SQL workflows often involve:
 1. Complex cloud or local data across various database systems with significantly larger schema.